ikolossvary/proba/content/project/prof-act/index.md

 [Workshop on affine and overlapping iterated function systems 2022](http://www.troscheit.eu/workshop2022/index.html), University of Bristol, UK; May 10-12, 2022.
 {{< spoiler text="Abstract" >}}
 In this talk we consider self-affine sponges in Rd which satisfy a separation condition that gives a certain grid alignment to first level cylinder sets.
 On the plane these are precisely the Lalley-Gatzouras and Bara\'nski carpets.
 We show that the Lq spectrum of any self-affine measure supported on such a sponge satisfies a variational formula for all q∈R. Sufficient conditions are given for the formula to have a closed form.
 In particular, this is always the case for the box dimension of the sponge.
 The Frostman and box dimension of these measures is also determined.
 The result is derived from a more general variational principle for calculating box counting quantities on sponges which resembles the Ledrappier-Young formula for Hausdorff dimension and could be of interest to further study in its own right.
 {{< /spoiler >}}
+- *Intermediate dimensions of Bedford--McMullen carpets*.
+[Junior Ergodic Theory Meeting](https://www.icms.org.uk/workshops/2022/junior-ergodic-theory-meeting), ICMS, Edinburgh, UK; March 28-31, 2022.
+{{< spoiler text="Abstract" >}}
+Intermediate dimensions were recently introduced to provide a spectrum of dimensions interpolating between Hausdorff and box-counting dimensions for fractals where these differ.
+In particular, the self-affine Bedford-McMullen carpets are a natural case for investigation, but until now only very rough bounds for their intermediate dimensions have been found.
+The aim of the talk is to present a precise formula for the full spectrum with some intuition behind it.
+Moreover, to highlight a surprising connection of the intermediate dimensions to the multifractal spectrum and Lipschitz equivalence of these carpets.
+Based on joint work with Amlan Banaji.
+{{< /spoiler >}}